nickmura/wongateway/README.md

 # WonWay

-A Web3 payment gateway for Kaia blockchain enabling KRW stablecoin payments on Shopify & WooCommerce and direct invoices.
+A payment gateway KRW stablecoin payments on Shopify, WooCommerce and direct invoices.

 ## Features